 Reflecting that Saitou would be sarcastic even on his deathbed, Sano continued with his planned course of action.
-The officer was probably right; removing an unconscious man’s pants was always an awkward procedure, and given that there were no large bloodstains on them it was to be assumed he didn’t have any life-threatening wounds below the waist… but Sano would be perverse even on his deathbed, and Saitou’s parting shot was an indomitable inducement at least to look.
+Saitou was probably right; removing an unconscious man’s pants was always an awkward procedure, and given the lack of large bloodstains on them it was to be assumed he didn’t have any life-threatening wounds below the waist… but Sano would be perverse even on his deathbed, and Saitou’s parting shot was an indomitable inducement at least to look.

 He bit back a… remark.
 Figured Saitou would be right about that too.
-Though it wasn’t exactly jealousy Sano was feeling.
+Though it wasn’t exactly jealousy Sano felt.

-Saitou awoke, cold and in pain, in an unfamiliar and decidedly outdoor setting, and wondered for a long, disoriented moment why this did not bother him more.
+Saitou awoke, cold and in pain, in an unfamiliar and decidedly outdoor setting, and wondered for a long, disoriented moment why this didn’t bother him more.

 Concentrating first on the physicality of his situation, the sensations of the ground beneath him and the pain throughout his body, he determined in what position he lay and recalled each of his wounds in succession, and the world seemed a bit less nonsensical.
 What he couldn’t quite make sense of was the warmth all along his left side.
 But as the events preceding his period of unconsciousness slowly, vaguely returned to him, he realized what it must be.